Violin Concerto (Tchaikovsky): Premiere

-The first performance was eventually given by Adolph Brodsky on December 4, 1881 in Vienna, under the baton of Hans Richter.
+The first performance was eventually given by Adolph Brodsky on 4 December 1881 in Vienna, conducted by Hans Richter.
 Tchaikovsky changed the dedication to Brodsky.
 Critical reaction was mixed.
 The influential critic Eduard Hanslick called it "long and pretentious" and said that it "brought us face to face with the revolting thought that music can exist which stinks to the ear", labeling the last movement "odorously Russian".
-Hanslick also wrote that "the violin was not played but beaten black and blue."
+Hanslick also wrote that "the violin was not played but beaten black and blue".

 The violinist who did much early work to make the work popular with the public and win a place for it in the repertoire was Karel Halíř (who in 1905 was to premiere the revised version of the Sibelius Violin Concerto).
 When Tchaikovsky attended a Leipzig performance of the work in 1888, with Haliř as soloist, he called the event "a memorable day".

 The Polish premiere of the concerto was given in Warsaw on 14 January 1892, with Stanisław Barcewicz on violin and the composer conducting.
 They also played the Sérénade mélancolique for the first time in Poland on that occasion.

 Instrumentation

-The concerto is scored for solo violin, two flutes, two oboes, two clarinets in A and B-flat, two bassoons, four horns in F, two trumpets in D, timpani and strings.
+The concerto is scored for solo violin, two flutes, two oboes, two clarinets in A and B-flat, two bassoons, four horns in F, two trumpets in D, optional trombone, timpani and strings.